-Information for families
+Information for students

-This booklet is for parents and covers a wide range of topics such as tests and treatments used for Crohn’s and Colitis in children, coping with school, going on holiday, and where to find financial and other types of help and support.
+This guide is for parents and covers a wide range of topics such as tests and treatments used for Crohn’s and Colitis in children, coping with school, going on holiday, and where to find financial and other types of help and support.

 This information sheet discusses the challenges faced by people with Crohn’s and Colitis, and the valuable things family and friends can do to help them.